 We aim to create and maintain a positive and safe school climate where effective learning can take place and all pupils can grow socially, emotionally and academically, with mutual respect between all members of the school community, for belongings and the school environment.

 We provide a nurturing environment, using Dan Hughes’ PACE (Playfulness, Acceptance, Curiosity, Empathy) approach to foster appropriate behaviour.

-Any pupils under 5 within Hope Assessment Centre follow the Early Years Foundation Stage framework (EYFS).
+Any pupils under 5 with a placement at Hope follow the Early Years Foundation Stage framework (EYFS).
 This curriculum is based upon four themes and principles.